mackrusing/download-twitch-vod/README.md

 ## Usage

-Description goes here
+dl-vod is a command-line script to download Twitch VODs along with their metadata and thumbnail.
+It requires the Python interpreter, the Twitch CLI, cURL, and youtube-dl.

 ```
-./dl-vod [OPTIONS] ID
+dl-vod [OPTIONS] ID
 ```

-### Output
+### Default Output

 - The metadata is appended to a file called `metadata.json` in the current directory.
 - The thumbnail is added to a `thumbnails` folder in the current directory.
 - The video is added to a `videos` folder in the current directory.

-The file structure looks like this:
+The default file structure looks like this:

 ```
 working-directory